charmedsatyr-401-advanced-javascript/data-structures-and-algorithms/challenges/arrayBinarySearch/README.md

 ## Approach & Efficiency
 Our group declared variables `high`, `low`, and `mid`.
 In a `while` loop, we check if the `mid` value matches the target `val`.
 If it does not, we update our `high` and `low` values to virtually "split" the array into halves, until `low <= high`.
 Once `arr[mid] === val`, we return `mid`.
 If the `while` loop completes without locating a match for the target `val`, we return `-1`.

+This solution has a time/space efficiency of O(log n).

 ## Solution
 ![whiteboard](../../assets/array-binary-search-whiteboard.jpg)